TobiMichael96/RecruitmentExercise/README.md

 ## Discussion

 * Can this code be refactored?
 Are there any problems with the code?
-* Why is `"deletedPersons": rowcount` this line in the code?
+* Why is `"deletedPersons": rowcount` in the code?